 In fact, some didn't bother using the spittoon at all, choosing instead to spit directly on the sawdust-covered floors.
 Consequently, these floors became breeding grounds for a multitude of germs.
 The situation became so unsanitary that certain establishments banned spitting, imposing fines or even jail time as a punishment.

-Public Beds were Available
+Public Beds Were Available

-However, using these beds come with personal risks.
+However, using these beds came with personal risks.
 Similar to their medieval predecessors, beds in the Old West were often constructed from straw and accumulated filth.
 Lice, known as "seam squirrels," was a persistent problem, infesting public beds that were seldom cleaned or changed.
 Bed bugs were another prevalent issue, thriving in these unhygienic conditions.

 Additionally, mosquitoes and flies posed constant nuisances and health hazards.
 As towns were often situated near streams, homes constructed with limited resources became susceptible to infestations of maggots and mosquito larvae, further compromising the already poor living conditions of the era.
+Definitely something they don't emphasize in the old Western movies.

 Cowboys Had Soap, but They Didn’t Much Use It